Dr-How/Dr-How.github.io/index.md

 	in *IUCrJ*
 	with Lu Han, Nobuhisa Fujita, Chenyu Jin, Osamu Terasaki, Shun'ai Che.

-The second paper is a collaboration with physicists.
+A collaboration with physicists.
 We performed an in-depth analysis of the twinning structures observed in experiments.
 </tr>

 <tr>